vlmaier/cards-service/README.md

 ## 🚧 Work in progress ... 🚧

 ### To Do's:
-- mapstruct
+- use mapstruct
-- flyway
+- use flyway
-- paging
-- async upload
+- implement async upload
 - outsource s3 configuration
-- input validation
+- add input validation
+- add "no cards available yet" placeholder